awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 ## Modifying an RDS Proxy<a name="rds-proxy-modifying-proxy"></a>

- You can change certain settings associated with a proxy after you create the proxy\.
+ You can change specific settings associated with a proxy after you create the proxy\.
 You do so by modifying the proxy itself, its associated target group, or both\.
 Each proxy has an associated target group\.

 ### AWS Management Console<a name="rds-proxy-modifying-proxy.console"></a>

+**Important**
+The values in the **Client authentication type** and **IAM authentication** fields apply to all Secrets Manager secrets that are associated with this proxy\.
+To specify different values for each secret, modify your proxy by using the AWS CLI or the API instead\.

 **To modify the settings for a proxy**